-California State Proposition 111, passed by voters in 1990, established a requirement that urbanized areas must prepare and regularly update a Congestion Management Program (State CMP).
-The requirements within the State CMP were developed to monitor the performance of the transportation system, develop programs to address near-term and long-term congestion, and better integrate transportation and land use planning.
-SANDAG provided regular updates for the State CMP from 1991 through 2008.
-In October 2009, the San Diego region elected to be exempt from the State CMP.
-SANDAG continues to follow federal CMP regulations, which consist of a performance monitoring program and required analysis for projects that increase the carrying capacity of SOVs.
+California Proposition 111, passed by voters in 1990, established a requirement that urbanized areas must prepare and regularly update a Congestion Management Program.
+The requirements within the state Congestion Management Program were developed to monitor the performance of the transportation system, develop programs to address near-term and long-term congestion, and better integrate transportation and land use planning.
+SANDAG provided regular updates for the state's Congestion Management Program from 1991 through 2008.
+In October 2009, the San Diego region elected to be exempt from the state's Congestion Management Program.
+SANDAG continues to follow federal Congestion Management Process regulations, which consist of a performance monitoring process and required analysis for projects that increase the carrying capacity of SOVs.